tmddjs/VLA/README.md

    `scientific_name,kr_name,life_form,max_height_m,root_depth_cm_range,light_requirement_1_5,lifespan_yr`
    (Korean headers such as `학명,국명,...` are also accepted.)

-   A sample dataset is provided in `sample_plants.csv`.
+   A sample dataset is provided in `plants.csv`.

 3. Run the generator with a CSV file:
    ```bash